 fisherman, and has one dog named Jackson.

-Doug enters his third season with Nashville Aquatic Club as
+Doug enters his fourth season with Nashville Aquatic Club as

 Prior to his tenure with NAC, Doug was the Director of

 Competitive Swimming with the Shenandoah Marlins Aquatic Club in

 Waynesboro, Va., the Head Age Group Coach and Assistant Senior